ttouming/customized-dataset-detector-using-Pytorch-yolov5/README.md

 # customized-dataset-detector-using-Pytorch-yolov5
 ## Description
-This framework is created as an object detector for customized dataset using YOLOV5 via Pytorch.
+This framework is created as an object detector for customized Hama beads dataset using YOLOV5 via Pytorch.
 Additionally, it used openCV to capture webcam stream data.
 It has a simple Python flask backend and HTML fronend.
 All the inferencing and frame capturing are done in backend.

 ## Installation
 1. create virtual environment